staller-lab/NN_interpretability_for_AD_prediction/README.md

 ### Analysis scripts
 All of the scripts used to analyze the NNs and create the figures are also located in the `scripts/analysis_scripts`.
 These are described in depth in that folder.

+### Other code
 The code used to run DeepLIFT on ADHunter-ratio is located in this repository: https://github.com/staller-lab/ADHunter-DeepLift
+The code used to train ADHunter to predict GFP and mCherry is located in this repository: https://github.com/staller-lab/adhunter.git